fncbook/fnc/book/localapprox/integration.md

 Tne trapezoid formula has order of accuracy equal to two.
 ```

 Hence the trapezoid formula has second-order error.
-This fact is embedded rigorously in "one of the most remarkable formulas in mathematics," the **Euler--Maclaurin formula**,  which may be stated as
+This fact is embedded rigorously in the **Euler--Maclaurin formula**, which may be stated as

 ```{math}
     :label: eulermaclaurin